The new APM ecosystem offers a number of benefits:

 Go to the Elastic Cloud console, select your deployment and click Edit.
 Here you can edit the number and size of each availability zone.

-Congratulations -- you’ve now upgraded to the latest and greatest in Elastic APM!
+Congratulations -- you now have the latest and greatest in Elastic APM!